Quick overview

 What is insolvency and when to apply for it

 Insolvency means a state of bankruptcy – a situation where the debtor is unable to meet his or her obligations in the long term.
-According to the law, insolvency occurs when:
+According to the law, it is insolvency if:

 - you have multiple creditors,